 It is the policy of Humane Society of the Palouse that all animals are to be spayed or neutered before they leave the shelter.
 We make sure your newly adopted pet is put on the next available surgery day to ensure you will be able to take your pet home as soon as possible.
 We want to do our part in controlling the pet population and this policy ensures that we do.
 As well as some of the funding HSoP recieves through grants stipulate that HSoP must have a manditory spay and neuter policy.

 Can I adopt a pet without getting them fixed?

 No, it is one of the policies of the Humane Society of the Palouse to spay or neuter every animal that is adopted.
 The surgery is included in the adoption price.
 We feel that as a shelter it is our responsibility to help curb animal overpopulation by spaying and neutering our adoptable animals and to promote responsible pet ownership.

 Does HSoP place adoptable animals on hold?

 With an approved application, HSoP can put animals on a 24 hour hold.
-However, HSoP does not put kittens or puppies on hold.
-Animals must be adult animals inorder to be placed on a temporary hold of 24 hours.
+However, HSoP does not put kittens or puppies under one year of age on hold.
+Animals must be adult animals in order to be placed on a temporary hold of 24 hours.

 Do you have any adoption specials or promotions?